-The reason for redirecting to the application status page, instead of directly rendering it on the requested URL, is to tell the outside systems that interact with your application, such as search engine crawlers, that the requested URL is temporarily unavailable, but it will be available shortly.
-The outside systems do not do anything with the response received from this request.
-For example, the search engine crawler knows that the requested URL is temporarily redirected to a different one and it does not index this response, but instead, tries again later.
+You get redirected (302) to the application status page when you request a page/URL of your Sitefinity application during initialization/upgrade stage of the application.
+The reason for redirecting to the application status page, instead of just rendering it on the same URL you requested, is to tell the outside systems which interact with your application (ex: search engine crawlers) that the requested URL is temporarily unavailable, but it will be available shortly.
+By saying this, the outside systems should not do anything with the response received from this request.
+For example, the search engine crawler will know that the requested URL is temporarily redirected to a different one and it should not index this response, but instead, try again later.